giacbrd/CipCipPy/README.md

 * *classification*
     Supervised learning utilities.
 * *realtimeFilering*
-    Classes for real-time filtering (a TREC microblog task), they uses *classification*.
+    Classes for real-time filtering (a TREC microblog task), which mainly use *classification*.
 * *utils*
     Generic classes and functions used in the library.
-* *test* (not a package)
+* *scripts* (not a package)
-    Scripts to execute applications using the library (building indexes, searching from TREC topics, ...).
+    Scripts to execute applications using the library (building indexes, validating models, ...).
 * *data* (not a package)
     Data path contains all the data used by the library (cached data, indexes, ...).